TheDomcio/WonderfulPolishLanguage/README.md

 ### YouTube

-(I like to add those channels that do not have exaggerate with the absurdity of thumbnails and titles - [clickbaits](https://en.wikipedia.org/wiki/Clickbait).
-I want to make it as easy as possible to retrieve information from the videos on this site without wasting your time on "one million [fillers](https://en.wikipedia.org/wiki/Filler_(media))" included in today's **typical** YouTube videos focused on massive marketing).
+I like to add those channels that do not have exaggerate with the absurdity of thumbnails and titles - [clickbaits](https://en.wikipedia.org/wiki/Clickbait).
+I want to make it as easy as possible to retrieve information from the videos on this site without wasting your time on "one million [fillers](https://en.wikipedia.org/wiki/Filler_(media))" included in today's **typical** YouTube videos focused on massive marketing.
 Of course, it is not always possible to "escape" from this, so sometimes people who want to reach a larger audience want to adapt to the "standards of popularization of content" in this way.
+In the future I will add more categories and channels here, but first I want to focus on those already created, so as not to create categories with a small number of recommended channels.
+Forgive me for describing some great channels so short, because most of them deserve a few times more description.

 ##### Linguistics and related (Lingwistyka i powiązane)